Skip to content

 Algorithms used in decimal-scaled

 Catalogue of the published algorithms the crate evaluates, with academic citations and the source files where each is implemented.
-This is engineering credit - it complements LICENSE-THIRD-PARTY (which covers verbatim/adapted code from upstream repositories) by giving the idea attributions.
-For the lines-of-code attributions see LICENSE-THIRD-PARTY.
+This is engineering credit for the ideas the crate's own code is built from.
+The crate incorporates no third-party source code; see LICENSE-THIRD-PARTY.

 Integer arithmetic